 What is encrypted?

-The display name and default email address field within contacts are only encrypted at rest (e.g. ProtonMail has the ability to access this information).
-Having access to this information is essential for advanced features such as auto-complete in the composer, spam filtering and whitelists, filters and conversation/threaded view.
+The display name and default email address fields within contacts are only encrypted at rest (e.g. ProtonMail has the ability to access this information).
+Having access to this information is essential for advanced features, such as auto-complete in the composer, spam filtering and whitelists, filters and conversation/threaded view.